-Known as the “neighbourhood of the Gods” Plaka, built in the shadow of the Acropolis, is the most authentic sample of old Athens, mixed with the new romantic one.
+Known as the “neighbourhood of the Gods” Plaka, built in the shadow of the Acropolis, is the most authentic sample of old Athens, with hints of the new romantic side to the city.

-This neighbourhood has been continuously inhabited since antiquity, so it’s a combination of the Ancient Greek, Roman, and Ottoman empires.
-Neoclassical buildings, car-free alleyways, charming cafés, small gardens with bougainvillea and street art are a few reasons why this neighbourhood is our favourite in Athens, and one we believe needs to be experienced at least once in a lifetime.
+This wonderful neighbourhood has been continuously inhabited since antiquity, which is why you will find a combination of the Ancient Greek, Roman, and Ottoman empires.
+Neoclassical buildings, car-free alleyways, charming cafés, and small gardens with bougainvillea and street art are a few reasons as to why this neighbourhood is our favourite in Athens, and one we believe needs to be experienced at least once in a lifetime.

 How to get there?

-From Syntagma Metro station you can take Voulis street straight ahead until Kydathinaion street.
-From Monastiraki Station, walk Adrianou street from the flea market.
-Alternatively, from Acropolis station, you can cross Dionisiou Aeropagitou then enter at Vyronos Street.
+From Syntagma Metro station you can take Voulis Street straight ahead until Kydathinaion Street.
+From Monastiraki Station, walk Adrianou Street from the flea market.
+Alternatively, from Acropolis station, you can cross Dionisiou Aeropagitou and then enter at Vyronos Street.

 For Brunch or Lunch

-I Palia Taverna tou Psarra – The oldest restaurant of Plaka, first opened in 1898.
+I Palia Taverna tou Psarra – The oldest restaurant in Plaka, first opened in 1898.
 Famous for its fresh fish.
-Try the spaghetti with seafood and loukoumades (Erotokritou & Erechtheos 16)
+Try the spaghetti with seafood and loukoumades.
+(Erotokritou & Erechtheos 16)

-To Kafeneio – Housed in a 400-year-old building, that from time to time was the residence of many famous Greeks, they serve traditional but creative Greek dishes (Epicharmou 1)
+To Kafeneio – Housed in a 400-year-old building, which from time to time was the residence of many famous Greeks, they serve traditional but creative Greek dishes.
+(Epicharmou 1)